 3. CARE Tiger Sanctuary

-Although this is technically in the nearby city of Bridgeport, you should definitely consider adding a this to your Decatur plans.
+Although this is technically in the nearby city of Bridgeport, this is a nearby activity that you can add to your list of things to do in Decagtur Texas.
+You should definitely consider adding a this to your Decatur plans.
 C.A.R.E. stands for Center for Animal Research and Education and is home to approximately 50 animals, mostly big cats but there are a few other species mixed in as well, to include lemurs, llamas, and a tortoise.

 CARE's mission is to provide for a safe, permanent and loving home to exotic animals in need.
 CARE focuses on excellence in physical and emotional care, advocating animal welfare through education, and conducting minimally-invasive research that will improve living conditions for captive animal populations world-wide.
 Many of the animals in residence at CARE are transfers from other facilities or private zoos and some were formerly kept as pets…and as awesome as having a pet baby leopard might sound, it is a bad, bad idea.